purpxd/E7AutoShop/privacy.md

 1. Information We Collect

-We only collect and process session data within the application.
+We only collect session data and geolocation.
 This may include information such as app usage patterns, session duration, and interactions with the app's features.
 We do not collect personally identifiable information (PII) such as your name, email address, or contact information.

 2. Use of Information